From Local to Global: Revisiting Structured Pruning Paradigms for Large Language Models: Abstract

 \section{Abstract}

 Structured pruning is a practical approach to deploying large language models (LLMs) efficiently, as it yields compact, hardware-friendly architectures.
 However, the dominant local paradigm is task-agnostic: by optimizing layer-wise reconstruction rather than task objectives, it tends to preserve perplexity or generic zero-shot behavior but fails to capitalize on modest task-specific calibration signals, often yielding limited downstream gains.
-We revisit global structured pruning and present GISP—Global Iterative Structured Pruning—a post-training method that removes attention heads and MLP channels using first-order, loss-based important weights aggregated at the structure level with block-wise normalization.
-An iterative schedule, rather than one-shot pruning, stabilizes accuracy at higher sparsity and mitigates perplexity collapse without requiring intermediate fine-tuning; the pruning trajectory also forms nested subnetworks that support a 'prune-once, deploy-many' workflow.
-Furthermore, because importance is defined by a model-level loss, GISP naturally supports task-specific objectives; we instantiate perplexity for language modeling and a margin-based objective for decision-style tasks.
-Extensive experiments show that across Llama2‑7B/13B, Llama3‑8B, and Mistral‑0.3‑7B, GISP consistently lowers WikiText‑2 perplexity and improves downstream accuracy, with especially strong gains at 40–50\% sparsity; on DeepSeek-R1-Distill-Llama-3-8B with GSM8K, task‑aligned calibration substantially boosts exact‑match accuracy.
+We revisit global structured pruning and present GISP, \textit{Global Iterative Structured Pruning}, a post-training method that removes attention heads and MLP channels using first-order, loss-based important scores aggregated at the structure level with block-wise normalization.
+Built on this global importance metric, GISP adopts an iterative schedule, rather than one-shot pruning, stabilizes accuracy at higher sparsity, and mitigates perplexity collapse without requiring intermediate fine-tuning.
+Importantly, the iterative pruning forms nested subnetworks that support a ``prune-once, deploy-many'' workflow.
+Furthermore, GISP defines structural importance directly with respect to a target loss, making it easy to adapt pruning to task-specific objectives.
+In this work, we use perplexity for language modeling and a margin-based objective for decision-style tasks.
+Extensive experiments show that across Llama2‑7B/13B, Llama3‑8B, and Mistral‑0.3‑7B, GISP consistently lowers WikiText‑2 perplexity and improves downstream accuracy, with especially strong gains at 40–50\% sparsity; on DeepSeek-R1-Distill-Llama-3-8B and Qwen3-8B with GSM8K, task‑aligned calibration substantially boosts exact‑match accuracy.
+The implementation is available at \href{https://github.com/uncc-efficient-ai/GISP}{the official GISP repository}.